Maddy23032/Personal-Wikipedia/README.md

 python -m pip install --upgrade pip pip install -r requirements.txt

-# Prepare the embedding model (first time only)
-ollama pull nomic-embed-text

 # Optional: set the key for this session if not using .env
 $env:GROQ_API_KEY = "YOUR_REAL_GROQ_API_KEY"
 ```